 In addition to the required courses above, complete one of the tracks below.
+You must also complete a minor in physics, chemistry, computer science, or statistics.

 Code Title Units

-General Mathematics Track
+General Mathematics Tra rack

-Complete at least 14 units from the count both PHYC 166 and CS 125. courses below.
+Complete at least 14 units count both PHYC 166 and s from the courses below.
 You must complete MATH 361 and at least one of MATH 460 and MATH 470.
-You cannot 14
+You cannot do CS 125. t 14

 MATH 269 Vector Calculus OF

 MATH 340 Geometry S

 MATH 361 Introduction to Modeling with Probability

 MATH 390 Number Theory OF

 MATH 460 Topology OS

 MATH 470 Complex Analysis ES

 MATH 495 Advanced Topics in Mathematics

 CS 125 Introduction to Computer Science II

-PHYC 166 & PHYC 146 Physics for Science and Engineering: Electricity and Magnetism and Physics Laboratory II S
+PHYC 166 Physics for Science and Engineering: Electricity and Magnetism

+& PHYC 146 and Physics Laboratory II S

 Total Units 14

 Code Title Units

-Secondary Math Education Track
+Secondary Math Educati ion Track

-Complete all 16 units below.
+Complete all 16 units below ow.
 This track meets the requirements of the CTC-approved Single Subject Waiver program.

 MATH 130 Introduction to Statistics 3

 MATH 301 Mathematics for Secondary Teachers OF 3

 MATH 340 Geometry S 3

 MATH 390 Number Theory OF 3

 EDLS 202 Introduction to Teaching as a Profession (7-12) 4

+Total Units 16